Disability rights advocates push back against GOP voting legislation

 Still, Republicans have made some recent changes to the bills that could make the voting changes more palatable to disability rights advocates.

-Election bill author Sen. Duey Stroebel, R-Saukville, defended the bills and said some information being circulated by advocates are inaccurate.
+Election bill author Sen. Duey Stroebel, R-Saukville, defended the bills and said some information being circulated by advocates is inaccurate.

 "During each public hearing on the election integrity bills I have appreciated the feedback I received from the public," Stroebel said in a statement.
 "Some of that feedback has resulted in amendments to the original proposals.
 This is how the legislative process works and I am confident that the bills we have passed, and will pass next month, are measured reforms that increase transparency, accountability and fairness in the elections process.
 It is unfortunate that inaccurate information has been circulated regarding the substance of these bills and I would encourage anyone to read the bills and the amendments for themselves."